Scholastic Testing Service, Inc. Announces Parent Resources

 Parents that are curious about their child’s readiness should read more about the Kindergarten Readiness Inventory – Parent Edition.

-For more information on these or other products for early childhood educators, please contact Assessment Specialist Scott Rich at 800-642-6787 or srich@ststesting.com.
+For more information on these or other products for early childhood educators, please contact customer service at 1.800.642.6787 or sts@ststesting.com.

 Preparing for the Parent-Teacher Conference